Helping Clients to Live – Not Just Survive Life

 Holly affirmed the clinical definition of hoarding provided by the Mayo Clinic.
 “Stuff comes in and it’s not going out.
 The result is clutter,” she said.

 Hoarding disorder typically develops from some type of trauma, according to Holly.
 Examples of trauma that commonly are associated with hoarding disorder include divorce, death of a significant other, or a financial calamity.
 Nearly any type of trauma can underpin hoarding disorder.
 “Anything that is devastating or traumatic to them,” Holly added.

 Holly made two points clear.
 First, hoarding is not a consequence of someone being lazy.
 Second, hoarding is not the result of some type of character flaw.

 Holly explained that many people who hoard have family members who do the same.
 In point of fact, some researchers have concluded that hoarding has a genetic connection in about 50 percent of cases.

 Speaking of family, Holly made clear that the family of a hoarder needs to be involved in the therapeutic process.
-When involved in therapy with a hoarder, Holly conducts sessions from time to time that include not only the client, but certain family members as well.
+When involved in therapy with a hoarder, Holly conducts sessions from time to time that includes not only the client but certain family members as well.